firesharkstudios/butterfly-server/docs/Butterfly.Database.Dynamic/DynamicViewSet/CreateDynamicView.md

 # DynamicViewSet.CreateDynamicView method

+Creates an instance of a DynamicQuery.
+Must call StartAync() to send initial DataChangeTransaction and listen for new DataChangeTransactions for this DynamicQuery.

 ```csharp
 public DynamicView CreateDynamicView(string sql, object values = null, string name = null, string[] keyFieldNames = null)
 ```